joshpierce/personal-portfolio-tutorial/README.md

 -   **Runtime Libraries for Canvas on Netlify** - The previous script uses [node-canvas](https://github.com/Automattic/node-canvas) for generating the custom post images at build time.
 Canvas running on Netlify will fail without these couple of critical binaries available.
 -   **PostData Folder With Sample Post** - I've included a folder called `./postdata` that contains a sample posting for the blog section of your portfolio.
 You can feel free to keep this post alive, or delete it once you've added your own content.
 -   **TypeScript Helpers** - We could blow this tutorial out to a full week course if we wanted to get that deep in the weeds, but for the time being, I've included some basic TypeScript helpers in the `./src/lib` folder.
 Descriptions of each file are below
-    -   **additional-svelte-jsx.d.ts** - Typings file for allowing our "click outside to close" handler for our navbar to get along with TypeScript.
+    -   **additional-svelte-jsx.d.ts** - Typings file for allowing our "click outside to close" handler for your navbar to get along with TypeScript.
-    -   **clickOutside.ts** - Handlers for the "click outside to close" handler for our navbar.
+    -   **clickOutside.ts** - Handlers for the "click outside to close" handler for your navbar.
-    -   **navbar-links.ts** - Navigation definitions file for our navbar and footer.
+    -   **navbar-links.ts** - Navigation definitions file for your navbar and footer.
     -   **posts.ts** - Library of functions for retrieving, paging, and sorting posts from the markdown files included in `postdata`.
-    -   **socials.ts** - Social Media definitions file for our footer and /connect pages.
+    -   **socials.ts** - Social Media definitions file for your footer and /connect pages.
 -   **Hero Background Image** - I've included a hero background image in `./static/images` that you are welcome to use, or replace with your own hero-background.
 The source image is from unsplash by [Ryan Hutton](https://unsplash.com/@ryan_hutton_): https://unsplash.com/photos/Jztmx9yqjBw.
 If you're going to use a different image, look for something dark that white text will look good on, or you'll need to tweak the text color for the hero component.
--   **Netlify Build Config File** - I've included a `netlify.toml` in the root of the repo that will be used by netlify when deploying our solution to the web.
+-   **Netlify Build Config File** - I've included a `netlify.toml` in the root of the repo that will be used by netlify when deploying your solution to the web.
 This also contains the command to copy the Canvas Dependencies mentioned above.

 ## Other Modified Files